 5) What are the next steps of your project?

-Renieri’s research will start in September.
+Renieri’s research will start in September 2017.
 In the meantime we are building our Roadmap with Researchers worldwide!
-For more information, check out our FOXG1 101 presentation, in English and in Français, our Research Deck, and contact firstname.lastname@example.org, or email@example.com.
+For more information, check out our website: http://www.FOXG1research.org and contact christine@FOXG1research.org.

 Besides this interesting and inspiring interview, Christine also gave us many gold tips about how to improve the RE(ACT) Community: more social media integration, more flexibility on page building especially around more languages, easier ways to transfer funds, more widgets to share on other pages such as the counter.
 And, guess what?
 We have collected them and in a few weeks you will experience our brand new platform.